karmada-io/website/docs/userguide/scheduling/cluster-resources.md

 It means that there are three models in the cluster resource models. if there is a node with 0.5C and 2Gi, it will be divided into Grade 0.
 If there is a node with 1.5C and 10Gi, it will be divided into Grade 1.

-#### Schedule based on Cluster Resource Models
+#### Schedule based on Customized Cluster Resource Models

 `Cluster resource model` divides nodes into levels of different intervals.
 And when a Pod needs to be scheduled to a specific cluster, they will compare the number of nodes in the model that satisfies the resource request of the Pod in different clusters, and schedule the Pod to the cluster with more node numbers.

-Assume that there is a Pod which want to schedule it to one of the clusters managed by Karmada with the same cluster resource models.
+Assume that there is a Pod which will be scheduled to one of the clusters managed by Karmada with the same cluster resource models.

 Member1 is like: